 - How could you make the preceeding experiment (on livers) less senstive to possible deviations from the assumptions of the test?

-- Because of the long tail feathers, male swallows mount the females
+- Because of the female's long tail feathers, male swallows mount the females

 - You are planning to do experiments on chicken feed with different